annerodrigo106-stack/ecommerce-nodejs-express-project-1/README.md

  - Database Integration: Replace in-memory data with a persistent database (e.g., Mongo) to store menus data permamnently. 🐘
  - - Create One
  - - get all
- - - get one by id
+ - - get one by ID
+ - - Update one by ID
- - - upload image by id
+ - - upload image by ID

  - Image: Implement product image uploads.